-The specific goals of the Master of Arts and Master of Science degrees are to help students to
+The specific goals of the master’s degree are to help students:

 - Improve the efficiency and effectiveness of their communication management.

 To achieve these goals, the programs combine work in theory, writing, text design, and analysis of communication systems and contexts to help students to acquire the knowledge and skills needed to begin careers in writing, rhetoric and technical communication.
 The programs emphasize scholarly, humanistic and social scientific perspectives on the function and application of writing, rhetoric and technical communication.